0xFortiFi/FortiFi-Vaults/README.md

 ### FortiFiMASSVault
 MASS Vaults allow for the deposit of a single token, which is then split, swapped into other assets if necessary, and then deposited into sub-strategies, including FortiFiStrategy strategies and SAMS Vaults.
 MASS Vaults are designed to function similarly to ETF tokens, but the underlying assets are yield-bearing.

+When setting strategies you must specify the router and oracle you would like to use to get prices and swap for the strategy deposit token.
+Routers must be Uniswap V2 style routers with a swapTokensForExactTokens function, and the oracle should be a Chainlink price feed or similar oracle with a latestAnswer view function that returns the price.

 MASS Vaults utilize FortiFiFeeCalculator and FortiFiFeeManager contracts to calculate and collect performance fees.

 ### FortiFiStrategy